 An EOB shows services billed, whether the services are covered or not covered, the allowed amount, and the application of cost-sharing amounts.
 Carefully review your EOB to make sure it shows the same amounts your provider actually bills to or collects from you.
-If you paid a larger cost share than you should have for a covered service, the provider will be responsible for refunding you.
+If you paid a larger cost share than you should have for a covered service, BCBSAZ may refund that amount to the provider, and the provider will be responsible for refunding you.
+Your EOB will show any refunds for cost-share overpayments.
 BCBSAZ will also send your in-network provider the information that appears on your EOB.